SamBelkacem/COVID19-Algeria-and-World-Dataset/README.md

 ## Data update
 The dataset is updated every month with the latest numbers of COVID-19 cases, deaths, tests.
 The last update was on August 18, 2020.

-## Citation
+## Data construction and citation
-If you want to use the dataset please cite the following arXiv paper:
+If you want to use the dataset please cite the following arXiv paper, more details about the data construction are provided in it.

 ```
 @misc{2007.09755,